gumyr/cq_warehouse/README.md

 ```
 How does this code work?
 1. The first line imports cadquery CAD system with the alias cq
-2. The second line imports the Sprocket class from the sprocket_and_chain module
+2. The second line imports the Sprocket class from the sprocket sub-package of the cq_warehouse package
 3. The third line instantiates a 32 tooth sprocket named <q>sprocket32</q>
 4. The fourth line uses the cadquery exporter functionality to save the generated
 sprocket object in STEP format